CarlosNZ/json-edit-react/README.md

 - `Escape` to cancel editing
 - When clicking the "clipboard" icon, holding down `Cmd/Ctrl` will copy the *path* to the selected node rather than its value
 - When opening/closing a node, hold down "Alt/Option" to open/close *all* child nodes at once
+- For Number inputs, arrow-up and down keys will increment/decrement the value

 ## Props overview